nyuolab/NYUTron/README.md

 Installation: see [documentation/installation.md](documentation/installation.md)

 Deployment: Models were deployed utilizing a modified version of [NVIDIA's TRITON Inference Server](https://github.com/triton-inference-server/server).
+The code is available at [NYUTriton](NYUTriton).
 Please see manuscript for details.

 ---